rajindermavi/portfolio_management/README.md

 ###### __Batching and Subsampling__
 Overfitting is a key pitfall in maching learning.
 Aside from the standard callback discussed above, the additional procedures are utilized.

-Data is gathered from n = 36 stocks over a period of years (2000 - 2020).
+Data is gathered from stocks over a period of years (2000 - 2020).
 The 2000 - 2018 data is used for training, the 2019 data is used for validation, and the 2020 data is used for testing.
 The training data is partitioned into 40 training episodes.

 To prevent overfitting to the behavior of particular stocks for a particular period.
 * For every epoch and episode a random subset of k = 10 stocks is selected for training.